Privacy and Security

 None of the Janrain products collect or store credit card data on behalf of the user or our customers or pass cardholder data between websites.
 Consequently, Janrain services reside outside the purview of the PCI DSS.

 In general, Janrain does not collect or store personal information from end users under the age of 13.
 Janrain simply passes secure user information to customer sites.
 Customers are responsible for adhering to the Children’s Online Privacy Protection Act of 1998 (COPPA) at user registration and thereafter.
 To facilitate COPPA compliance by a customer, Janrain offers a specialized version of its registration solution for child registration, which includes a workflow that eliminates the collection of personally identifiable information for users under 13 years of age.

 For details on AWS certifications and accreditation, please visit http://aws.amazon.com/security/.

-To learn more about the Safe Harbor program, please visit http://www.export.gov/safeharbor/.
+To learn more about the Safe Harbor program and find Janrain’s certification on the Safe Harbor list, please visit http://www.export.gov/safeharbor/.